farisachugthai/viconf/.config/nvim/annotations.md

 okay so ~/.config/nvim/after and ~/.config/nvim are the only dirs in rtp and packpath. so i guess that's cool but how do we properly use autoload?

-2018-09-17

-So config/nvim is first in rtp.
-So we use autoload for things we want to run right away.
-Even though Junegunn suggests local/share, config might be a better spot.
-.local/share is after a lot of things.

-That's a useful tip though because if you need final say in anything, putting it in ~/.local/share/nvim/site/ftplugin for example is a safe bet.

-~/.local/share/nvim/site/after/ftplugin
-is a guarantee though!
-So remember that too.

-ALSO. autoload is for functions and scripts you wrote.
-So I just moved the colorschemes out.

 ## speeding nvim up